pschool-in/curriculum/content/science/environment.md

 Sparrows grow by eating *insects and food grains (stone and paper)*.
 Plants and animals will come under *living things (non-living things)*.
 Plants utilize *sunlight (moonlight)* to prepare their food.
-Birds will build their nest using *cotton, twigs and threads (food, water and light) *.
+Birds will build their nest using *cotton, twigs and threads (food, water and light)*.
-Papers, rock and bag will come under *living things (non-living things)*.
+Papers, rock and bag will come under * non-living things (Living things)*.
 ```

 ## True or False